 Most factories in Asia produce in very large batches–this is why finished products often do not appear before one or two weeks into production (and sometimes more).

 If the buyer waits until 50% of the products are finished, it is likely that another 30% are already being processed.
 If quality issues are found at that stage, they might already be present on 80% of the order!

 What is checked during production?

 Naturally, the inspector verifies that production is taking place in the workshop.
-He can also ask for the updated production planning.
+He can also ask for updated production planning.

 An inspection during production can be failed for three reasons: